 HYPONATREMIA "Water Intoxication"

-This is a Medical Emergency – EVAC immediately, can be mistaken for Heat Stroke, though treatment is very different.
+This is a Medical Emergency – EVAC immediately, symptoms can be mistaken for heat exhaustion, though treatment is very different.
 NOTE: condition most often occurs in TRADOC IET units, especially during BCT/OSUT.

 Ø Mental status changes

 Ø Repeated vomiting

 Ø History of consumption of large volume of water

 Ø Large amounts of clear urine (if urine)

 Ø Do not give more water or IV!
 If awake, allow Soldier to consume salty foods or snacks